 |Marketing||Sermon Series/Missions||New Products and Offerings|

 Do you see the similarities in the building blocks and processes between a church and business?
 Many churches, just like businesses, grow and then lose traction, slow down, and in some cases, go bankrupt.
 Autopsy of a Deceased Church (Rainer, 2014) estimated that healthy churches account for only 10% of the church population, 10% are dying, and 80% are sick or very sick.
 Rainer (2014) studied churches to uncover what makes certain ones thrive and what are some signs that a church is sick or dying.
-Key signs of sickness include a congregation’s attitude that the best days are past, decline in worship attendance, programs and ministries which focus on members rather than outside the church, and no true sense of disciple-making.
+Key signs of sickness include a congregation’s attitude that the best days are past, decline in worship attendance and tithing, programs and ministries which focus on members rather than outside the church, and no true sense of disciple-making.
 Busyness and activity replaces meaningful purpose.
 With these sobering statistics, I would expect a church to have an on-going self-evaluation process and focus on implementing best practices.

 Don’t these key signs of sickness sound familiar to when a business struggles?
 Employees adopt a bad attitude, unmotivated employees frequently call in sick, management becomes increasingly focused on retaining employees with programs and rewards to the detriment of its customers.
-Employees lose focus on the business purpose and cultivating customers.
+Employees lose focus on the business purpose and in cultivating customers.
 Businesses grow through innovation and a customer focus through knowledgeable, aligned, and motivated employees who understand and believe in the business vision and purpose.
 They know their role in the organization and how they contribute to the goals.
 Churches attract members when they focus on serving others, making disciples, and living out the mission of the church.

 Leadership cannot lead unless they can define and clearly articulate for its employees and members the purpose and direction they plan to take the company or church.
 First, leadership must develop a vision and mission statement as well as define the operating values that support the purpose of the church.
 The vision must be detailed enough that it differentiates itself from other churches and provides a clear sense of direction for its members.
 On the other hand, the vision must not be too specific that the boundaries constrain how God wants to empower and use its members.
 Just as God designed individuals with specific spiritual gifts, so too has God breathed life and gifts into various churches to accomplish a purpose.
 In my opinion, the weakest mission statements are those which are “motherhood and apple pie,” which deliver a feel-good message that no one can argue with and which appeals to everyone who passes through its doors.
 An example would be “Making disciplines who are making disciples.”
 No one would disagree that should be a job assignment of every Christ-follower.
 However, I expect with this vision many members would not feel equipped or understand how they will achieve that mission.
 They do not even understand how they will know if the church is achieving its mission.
 With so many questions, people feel left to their own devices and at worst never become truly engaged in the church’s vision, just taking from the church what satisfies their curiosity and spiritual need.